galaxychain-labs/galaxy.whitepaper/galaxy.whitepaper.md

 **1. Massively scalable**
 Three most important technological aspects of a blockchain are: scalability, security and decentralization.
 Galaxy will focus first on solving **scalability** issues and ensuring the overall security of the network while implementing a sufficient level of decentraliation.
 Only through this way can a high-frequency programmable finance become possible and get widely adopted in attacking DeFi as well as TradFi problems.

+**2. Secure**

-**2. Affordable**
+**3. Affordable**
-Morever, as Galaxy will be by design optimized for on-chain trading, per-transaction cost for miners or network validators has to be preferrablly minimal to zero.
+Most contemporary layer-1 blockchains adopt a gas-fee model by charing every transaction a fee paid to so-called "miners" or "validators".
+Because of this, MEV (miner-extracted value) has become a main economic driver for those who produce the blocks and maintain the network.
+Especially when the network is much congesgeted due the gas fee would skyrocket and sometimes surpass the actual value the transaction is processing.

+In view of this, Galaxy network will charge a hybrid model minimum to zero gas-fee for each transaction accepted on-chain while failure transactions will not be accepted at all and thus no immediate physical charges to the submitter.

-**3. No front-running**
+**4. No front-running**
 Furthermore, There shouldn't be a possibility of front-running cases as often witnessed in gas-fee based networks like Ethereum and its clones.
 Strickly no front-running trading is required in Galaxy network to ensure the trading fairness in order to win the hearts of all traders.

-**4. Upgradeable**
+**5. Upgradeable**
 Last but not least, seamless and if possible fork-less upgradeability is critical for the continuous success of Galaxy network.
 The core underlying logic as well as application-level logic will be primarialy driven by virtual-machine-run smart contracts.
 It is also requested that smart contracts shall be upgradeable or can become non-upgradeable should the developers or deployers choose to do so.

 # Consensus algorithm
 Galaxy will adopt a state-of-the-art consensus algorithm in order to achieve the best level of security, reliability and efficiency in the network.

-The first version of Galaxy will choose DPOS algorithm for choosing the network validator and HotStuff for achieving instant block finality.
+The first version of Galaxy will choose **DPoS** algorithm for choosing the network validator and **HotStuff** for achieving instant block finality.
 In the future in case there are better algorithms out there the community will decide whether or not to switch to a new consenus algorithm.

 # Implementation Choices

-- **WASM** as a virtual machine will be by default supported, in order to a strong base to running versatile and powerful smart contracts;
+- **WASM** as a virtual machine will be by default supported, in order to provide a strong base for running versatile and powerful smart contracts;
-- Galaxy will choose **Antelope** (originally named **EOS**) blockchain core code as a base and inject new creation and innovation into the core for achieving the key objectives that cannot be seen elsewhere.
-As a result, the main programming language will be continue to be **C++** as adopted in Antelope code but it remains open for other morden language like Rust/Golang etc while the protocol is neutural to the implementation languages.
+- Galaxy will choose **Antelope** (originally named **EOSIO**) blockchain core code as a base for its performance and modularity design.
+Galaxy will inject new creation and innovation into the Antelope core for achieving the key objectives that cannot be seen elsewhere.
+As a result, the main programming language will be continue to be **C++** as adopted in Antelope code but it remains open for other morden language like Rust/Golang while the protocol is neutural to the implementation languages.